Arackulele/GrimoraMod/README.md

   - Swashbuckler: 1/2, 0 Bones with `Raider`.

   - Abilities:
     - Raider: [creature] will strike it's adjacent slots.
+Icon courtesy of `Blind, the Bound Demon#6475`.
     - Sea Shanty: [creature] empowers each Skeleton, providing a +1 buff their power.
+Icon courtesy of `Blind, the Bound Demon#6475`.
     - Hook Line And Sinker: When [creature] perishes, the creature in the opposing slot is dragged onto the owner's side of the board.
+Icon courtesy of `Bt Y#0895`.

 - ![Feature](https://i.imgur.com/uL9uYNV.png) New art for `Disinter` and `Screeching Call` abilities, courtesy of `Blind, the Bound Demon#6475`.